-While Oxford Data Center is located in an industrially zoned area and surrounded largely by agricultural land uses, air dispersion modeling indicated that proposed DEEP emissions, assuming DEEP is represented by both condensable and filterable particulate, could result in concentrations in excess of the ASIL at roughly 85 parcels with residential land use codes (Figure 1) [Ecology 2013, Grant County 2013].
-U.S. Census data show that approximately 250 people live in the Census Blocks intersected by the area in which DEEP concentrations are estimated to exceed the ASIL (U.S. Census Bureau, 2010).
-When assuming that only filterable particulate is DEEP, as is specified in California's airborne toxics control measure for stationary compression engines, no residential land uses are impacted, but approximately seven people could live in the area impacted at levels in excess of the ASIL.
+While Oxford Data Center is located in an industrially zoned area and surrounded largely by agricultural land uses, air dispersion modeling indicated that proposed DEEP emissions, assuming DEEP is represented by both condensable and filterable particulate, could result in concentrations in excess of the ASIL at roughly 123 parcels with residential land use codes (Figure 1) [Ecology 2013, Grant County 2013].
+U.S. Census data show that approximately 509 people live in the Census Blocks intersected by the area in which DEEP concentrations are estimated to exceed the ASIL (U.S. Census Bureau, 2010).
+When assuming that only filterable particulate is DEEP, three parcels with residential land use codes and approximately sixteen people could be impacted at levels in excess of the ASIL.

 For the purposes of assessing increased cancer risk and noncancer hazards, Landau identified receptor locations where the highest exposure to project-related air pollutants could occur: at the project boundary, a nearby residence, and off-site commercial areas.
 They also identified and evaluated exposures at other areas with sensitive populations such as schools and a hospital.
-Landau calculated both noncancer hazards and cancer risks for each of these receptors, and they also estimated long-term cumulative risks attributable to and other known sources of DEEP.
-Landau also evaluated the combined cancer risk caused by numerous other carcinogens known to be emitted from diesel engines, and their analysis concluded that the vast majority of the cancer risk was caused by DEEP.
+Landau calculated both noncancer hazards and cancer risks for each of these receptors, and estimated long-term cumulative risks attributable to other known sources of DEEP.

 Ecology's review of the HIA found that Landau identified appropriate receptors to capture the highest exposures for residential, commercial, and fence line receptors.
-Landau also identified other potential sensitive receptor areas such as students at Monument Elementary and Quincy Valley Schools, and patients at Quincy Valley Hospital (Figures Figure 2 and Figure 3).
+Landau also identified other potential sensitive receptor areas such as students at Monument Elementary and Quincy Valley Schools, and patients at Quincy Valley Hospital (Figure 2 and Figure 3).

-4 Landau and Ecology modeled cumulative emissions from existing data centers, railway, and highways.
+&lt;sup>4 Landau and Ecology modeled cumulative emissions from existing data centers, railway, and highways.
 Results were incorporated into the review of proposed emissions from Oxford Data Center.